Nursing Home Administrator: Job Duties & Career Info

 Learn how to become a nursing home administrator.
 Research the education requirements, licensure and experience you will need to start a career in the nursing home administration field.

-Nursing home administrators manage the operations of a nursing home or assisted care facility and the care of the elderly and physically or mentally challenged residents.
+Nursing home administrators manage the operations of a nursing home or assisted-living facility that cares for elderly, physically or mentally-challenged residents.
 They oversee admissions, medical and health services, budgetary concerns and staff members.
-Many nursing home administrators are available on an on-call basis, and evening, weekend or holiday work hours may be required.
+Many nursing home administrators must be available to work on-call.
+Evening, weekends and holiday work hours may also be required.

 |Degree Field||Public health, health administration, health management or long-term care administration|